Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 Same as above, but inverts the transformation.
 Inverts rotations and translations.
 This is used for workpiece mode and explained in a world mode vs. workpiece mode chapter.

 **D"n:ztr|d|zrot|ytr|yrot|xtr|a|xrot|alpha=..."**
 Sets a single value of a D parameter.
-If the default of a robotType can be used, single paramter setting will be the easiest method to specify arm lengths. ztr (or d) is the Z translate paramter, zrot (or theta) the Z rotate, analogue for y (ytr, yrot) and x (xtr or a, xrot or alpha).
-The other defined paramters of Dn remain unchanged.
+If the default of a robotType can be used, single parameter setting will be the easiest method to specify arm lengths. ztr (or d) is the Z translate parameter, zrot (or theta) the Z rotate, analogue for y (ytr, yrot) and x (xtr or a, xrot or alpha).
+The other defined parameters of Dn remain unchanged.
 If the Dn did not exist, it is created with the other values being set to 0.
 A change of inverted or not will change the type.

 Example:
 * D"1:100.0:0:0:90.0" means DH 1 displacement by 100 mm in Z axis direction and a rotation of the coordinate system by +90 degrees of the X axis